Canon 1100D vs Sony A7R

 - More modern: Reflects 2 years and 8 months of technical progress since the 1100D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the A7R is the clear winner of the contest (23 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A7R is the clear winner of the contest (24 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 1100D or the A7R perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.